stephanie-newsuk/notes/Modules/Config.runtime.ts.md

 1. linkedaccount is enabled
 2. publisher audiences is enabled
 3. liveramp is enabled
 - calls the AWS endpoint with JSONP.
 It pushes the lambda into the tasks.
+- `loadUserIntoLamdbda` gets the id from the cookie and calls the lambda with the ID to fetch data.
+- The fn first gets the src attribute from the script tag that loads the ad manager and the creates the new URL object from it with /covatic appended onto it.
+This ensures the lambda calls the same domain as the ad manager script.
+- `const: brandCookie && const: userCookie` the brand specific cookie name from the store ad retrieves it from the window.
+If they exist it is added as query params to the lambda url.
+The cookie contains user unique identifier to the brand and uses the ID to look up user information in the backend and return personalised data.
+- `const: UserInfo` makes the JSONP call to the lambda which passes the cookie ID to get their data.
+- the cookie (ID card) allows you to get your user data (personal file) from the lambda (the secure office)

 ## Tasks
-- [ ] // TODO: Add notes for the rest of the file outside of the lambda function
+- [ ] // TODO: Add notes for the rest of the file outside of the lambda function and load runtime config.

 ## Ideas for Improvement